458 YouTube Flying Videos by Jan

 Lake.
 The Sparks Lake

-ground fire fighting.
-It was terrible summer even for us living 40 km away from
+aerial and ground fire fighting.
+It was terrible summer even for us living 40 km

 The sky was